altruios/namshubettulpa/public/namshubettuple/lixin-merph.md

 I found a nice place to eat, which happened to have you in it.
 Nice stroke of luck."
 "It was the best place in town"
-~It was, according to rossin, that is.~
+~It was, according to Rossin, that is.~
 "That’s good, why not eat at the very best."
 }
 {